-• If you choose to create a new NSG rather than selecting an existing one, the following
+• If you choose to create a new NSG rather than selecting an existing one, the following inbound rules are included by default:

-Inbound rules 🚯
+''' Inbound rules 1

 1010: HTTP_access

-Any $\checkmark$
+Any

 Custom (TCP/9080)

 1020: HTTPS_access

-Any $\checkmark$
+Any

-Custom (TCP/9443) -
+Custom (TCP/9443)

 1030: default-allow-ssh

-Any $\checkmark$
+Any

-SSH (TCP/22) -
+SSH (TCP/22)

-+ Add an inbound rule
++ Add an inbound rule '''

-- These inbound rules are required for managing the load balancer.
-If you'll be deploying layer 7 services, TCP port 7777 can also be added - this allows the HAProxy statistics page to be viewed - The rules can be edited by clicking the Create new link under the network security group drop-down - Specify additional inbound rules for the ports used for your load balanced applications, e.g. TCP 80 and TCP 443 if you're load balancing web servers, TCP 3389 if you're load balancing RDP etc. - To specify additional inbound rules, click Add an inbound rule.
-The example below shows additional ports TCP/80 (for load balanced HTTP web server traffic) and TCP/443 (for load balanced HTTPS web server traffic) and TCP/7777 (for HAProxy stats)
+- These inbound rules are required for managing the load balancer - The rules can be edited by clicking the Create new link under the network security group drop-down - Specify additional inbound rules for the ports used for your load balanced applications, e.g. TCP 80 and TCP 443 if you're load balancing web servers, TCP 3389 if you're load balancing RDP etc. - To specify additional inbound rules, click Add an inbound rule.
+The example below shows additional ports TCP/80 (for load balanced HTTP web server traffic) and TCP/443 (for load balanced HTTPS web server traffic).